Zugspitze: Fauna

 The rocks around the Zugspitze are a habitat for chamois, whilst marmots are widespread on the southern side of the massif.
 At the summit there are frequently alpine choughs, drawn there by people feeding them.
 Somewhat lower down the mountain there are mountain hare and the hazel dormouse.
 Alpine birds occurring on the Zugspitze include the golden eagle, rock ptarmigan, snow finch, alpine accentor and brambling.
 The crag martin which has given its name to the Schwalbenwand ("Swallows' Wall") at Kreuzeck is frequently encountered.
 The basins of Mittenwald and Seefeld, as well as the Fern Pass are on bird migration routes.

 The viviparous lizard inhabits rocky terrain, as does the black alpine salamander known locally as the Bergmandl, which can be seen after rain showers as one is climbing.
 Butterflies like Apollo, Thor's fritillary, gossamer-winged butterfly, geometer moth, ringlet and skipper may be seen on the west and south sides of the Zugspitze massif, especially in July and August.
 The woods around the Zugspitze are home to red deer, red squirrel, weasel, capercaillie, hazel grouse and black grouse.
 On the glaciers live glacier fleas (Desoria saltans) and water bears.

 Glaciers

-Three of Germany's five glaciers are found on the Zugspitze massif: the Höllentalferner the Southern and Northern Schneeferner.
+Two of Germany's four glaciers are found on the Zugspitze massif: the Höllentalferner and Northern Schneeferner.